By LUXE City Guides; images by Calvin Sit

 Suitable for: older children and restless teens; more experienced hikers, photographers

 Hong Kong’s most famous hike, the undulating Dragon’s Back, is not as steep or as challenging as some of the region’s more advanced trails, but a decent level of fitness is still required – as is a good pair of trainers.
 Start your trek on Shek O Road near To Tei Wan village, where a short staircase leads you up to join a mostly flat but rugged jungly path around the hillside.
 After around 30 minutes you’ll take a sharp left to begin the hard work, climbing Shek O Peak and the Dragon’s Back ridgeline, which is unpaved, studded with boulders and has a couple of steep inclines.
 Your effort is rewarded with uninterrupted views across the southern side of Hong Kong Island and out towards the South China Sea, with plenty of fabulous Instagram opps along the way.
-Once you’re done, it’s a relatively easy scamper back back down to Shek O Road from where you can hop on a bus to Shek O or Big Way Bay beaches where a cool dip in the ocean and tasty sustenance await.
+Once you’re done, it’s a relatively easy scamper back down to Shek O Road from where you can hop on a bus to Shek O or Big Wave Bay beaches where a cool dip in the ocean and tasty sustenance await.
 A moderate pace should see the trail completed in around two hours, but a more laid-back amble could take upwards of three.

 Suitable for: children aged 8 and above, adventure lovers, nature buffs

-If you’ve got plenty of stamina and a full day to spare, this secluded area in northeast New Territories offers an historical and outdoorsy counterpoint to the city’s bustling metropolis.
+If you’ve got plenty of stamina and a full day to spare, this secluded area in northeast New Territories offers a historical and outdoorsy counterpoint to the city’s bustling metropolis.
 Starting at Bride’s Pool, you’ll walk back through time as you pass through Paleozoic rock formations, Hakka villages both abandoned and living, ancient feng shui forests, and unspoiled verdant green countryside aplenty – keep your eyes peeled along the way for the bird and wildlife that call the former rice fields home.
 Be sure to pack enough water and snacks; although it’s an easy trail, you can expect to cover around 12km of ground, and there are no water stops along the way.

 The Hong Kong Tourism Board disclaims any liability as to the quality or fitness for purpose of third party products and services; and makes no representation or warranty as to the accuracy, adequacy or reliability of any information contained herein.